Algorithmic neutrality: What is search neutrality?

-The similarity between these characterizations and mine is no accident.
-Implicit in them is what I have made explicit: when we take relevance as the aim of search engines, we can---in keeping with the general, aim-based understanding of neutrality---characterize search neutrality in terms of relevance.
+It's no accident that these characterisations coincide with mine.
+Implicit in them is what I've made explicit: when we take relevance as the aim of search engines, we can---implementing the general notion of neutrality that's based on aims---characterise search neutrality in terms of relevance.